Hidden-Hyperparameter/DL_2024_sp2/report.md

 ```

 ## Tricks and Training Techniques
 I will attribute the single most important trick to the data augmentation since it directly improves the validation accuracy from around 83% to the current 92%.
-I prepare the data so it passes through the following transformations before the `ToTensor` transform:
+Before each training for 10 or 15 epochs, I prepare the data so it passes through the following transformations before the `ToTensor` transform:

 1. RandomHorizontalFlip
 2. RandomCrop(size=128,padding=4)